mia0204/ggr472-lab4/README.md

 - Pop-ups on hover for each collision point displaying more details.
 - Geocoder for searching locations within Toronto area.
 - Checkbox based filter to turn collision point layer on and off to enhance the readability of the map.

+## GIS Analysis
+- Using turf.js to create hexgrid and aggregate point data.